 Landscape evolution is monitored through a photographic landscape observatory since 2013.
 It gathers 90 observation points scattered across the basin, photographed each season.
 The “Syndicat mixte du basin de la Sélune” (Mixed union of the Sélune basin) is a partner in these efforts.

 On a wider scale, remote sensing (satellite imagery, drone and Lidar images) monitors landscape evolution since the 50s.

 Investigations on agricultural practices, users’ representations of the territory combined with inhabitants’ speeches complete the analysis to understand bonds between agriculture and landscape in the Sélune valley but also to better constrain fears and expectations in respect to this restoration project.

 Finally, the rising debate made of blockages, interruptions and struggles issued from the start of the dismantlement governance project was carefully analyzed.
 This conflict was compared to similar operations in northwestern France and on the eastern coast of the United States.
 Success or failure factors of such operations were therefore enlightened.

 Dams are physical barriers to water flow, sediments transport and water chemistry.
 It is therefore necessary to have a good knowledge of these flows to understand changes associated to dams’ removal.

-In particular, flow’s origin must be identified and its intensity measured in order to better interpret transfer processes, the role of hydrodynamic conditions and seasonal or exceptional (floods) variability.
-Water flow, turbidity and element contents are monitored thanks to automatic sensors spread up and downstream of the Sélune’s dams.
+Particularly, flow’s origin and velocity should be assessed to better constrain the transfer processes, the role of hydrodynamic conditions and the seasonal or exceptional (floods) variability.
+Flow rate, turbidity and element contents are monitored thanks to automatic sensors spread up and downstream of the Sélune’s dams.